About CAYEN (pronounced like cayenne pepper!)

 What we do:

-Our TAY Board holds regular phone calls and meetings to discuss relevant policy topics and projects as they relate to mental health for youth and young adults.
+Our TAY Board holds regular phone calls and meetings to discuss relevant policy topics and projects as they relate to behavioral health for youth and young adults.
 We also empower and train youth to advocate in their local communities.
-Our Board Members are also actively involved in their local communities, through working in mental health agencies, engaging in their county stakeholder process, and chairing TAY mental health policy groups.
+Our Board Members are also actively involved in their local communities, through working in behavioral health agencies, engaging in their county stakeholder process, and chairing TAY behavioral health policy groups.

 Our staff travels the state to participate in local conversations about how counties are engaging TAY in policy and program decisions, meet the people developing new and exciting ideas, and to share promising practices.
 We work to promote cross-county, cross-agency, and intergenerational learning with the goal of working together to create the best policies, programs, and practices for TAY across the state.